Last Updated on July 29, 2022 by Editorial Staff

 I remember one of my patients, a menopausal woman, saying: “it’s all over now!”
 I was shocked at how she felt.
 As I’m approaching this time myself I can understand one could feel despondent and negative about the future.
 Despondency can set in especially if you are experiencing unpleasant symptoms.
 However, there is usually some way of tackling these symptoms in order to stop them from taking over.

 Taking positive action to improve your wellbeing – whether it’s lifestyle changes, alternative/ complementary therapy, or taking HRT (synthetic, body- or bio-identical) and counseling, can all lead to more of a sense of empowerment and control over your body and life.

 Osteopathy can help resolve and deal with some of the problems that I have mentioned.

-Emily Dux initially trained as an actress which gave her an understanding of posture, movement, the use of the voice, dance and the benefits of physical fitness.
+Emily Dux initially trained as an actress which gave her an understanding of posture, movement, the use of the voice, dance, and the benefits of physical fitness.
 An episode of severe back pain led her to seek osteopathic treatment.
-This was so beneficial it inspired her to change career and train as an osteopath.
-She graduated from The British School of Osteopathy in 1999 and worked at The Osteopathic Centre for Children for 13 years where she became a tutor teaching postgraduate students.
-She has a general osteopathic practice but also specialises in working with children, babies, pregnant and post partum mothers.
+This was so beneficial it inspired her to change her career and train as an osteopath.
+She has a general osteopathic practice but also specialises in working with children, babies, pregnant and postpartum mothers.
 She is a specialist cranial osteopath and is fully trained in the biodynamic approach.
 You can find Emily at the Healthy Living Centre.